garyfleming/product-engineering/estimates.md

 ^ I used the word deadline there.
 I'm sure most of you are familiar with deadlines: A date is given by when something absolutely positively must be complete or there will be GRAVE CONSEQUENCES.
 ^ I think the problem with deadlines is that they're largely self-imposed and... nothing really happens when they go whizzing by.

+---

+# Deadlines

+Often come from:

+* HIPPO
+* Wild guesses
+* Psuedo-estimation process derived from story pointing.

-^ Many deadlines come out of either:
+^ Many deadlines come out off...
-A) HIPPO
-B) Wild guesses
-C) A pseudo-estimation process like story pointing being turned into a date based on questionable methods (we will be coming back here)
+^ Last one is especially pernicious, because we've got a tendency to turn a questionable estimation process into questionable dates in a questionable way.
+We'll come back to story points.

 ---